 Although you may not feel like doing it, the key is to simply keep your body and joints moving to find relief from pinched nerve pain and to reduce swelling (if present).

-If your condition is chronic, or nothing seems to go away, it is advised that you speak to a medical professional who can check for any nerve damage or send you to have further tests (such as CT scans) to check for any abnormalities or hidden causes of your symptoms.
+If your condition is chronic, or nothing seems to go away, it is advised that you speak to a medical professional who can perform a diagnosis and check for any nerve damage or send you to have further tests (such as CT scans) to check for any abnormalities or hidden causes of your symptoms.

-However, if your condition is nothing to be concerned about (apart from the pain), you can try the Spinal Backrack to treat a pinched nerve:
+However, if your condition is nothing to be concerned about (apart from the pain), you can try the Spinal Backrack to treat a pinched nerve from the comfort of your own home.

 Backrack™ Technology for At-Home Back Pain Relief